sswam/allemande/doc/intro.md

 IMPORTANT:
 - N.B.
 NOTE WELL!
 Please do NOT quote JavaScript in ``` if you want it to run in the browser, i.e. in the chat app.
 - N.B.
 NOTE WELL!
-Please do NOT use `const` or `let` at the top level, as they will break other <script> code when we use the same variable names, e.g. iterating on code.
+Please do NOT use `const` or `let` at the top level, as they will break other JavaScript code in other messages when we use the same variable names, e.g. iterating on code.
 - The canvas is already set up.
 Don't change its dimensions, which are set to the full screen size.
 The background is transparent to respect the user's theme, probably not white or black.
 You can clear to some other background color but only if needed.
 You can draw or draw in saturated colors or medium gray, which is visible in most themes, or use the --text CSS variable which definitely contrasts with the background.
 - Please use the TOP LEFT part of the canvas by default.
 Don't center in the canvas or try to fill the width or height unless requested.
 If you use another part it can be hard for the user to view it all.
 - For graphics and interaction, it's better to use this direct method in the browser rather than one of the JavaScript agents, which cannot yet return images.